 Q. If I turn down my employers’ offer of insurance and then am in an accident, don’t I have a right to sign up for coverage?

-A: No. You can only purchase coverage in the individual market during open enrollment periods, or during special enrollment periods triggered by qualifying events (getting sick or hurt is not a qualifying event).
-The open enrollment period for 2017 coverage will run from November 1, 2016 to January 31, 2017.
+A: No. You can only purchase coverage in the individual market during open enrollment periods, or during special enrollment periods triggered by qualifying events.
+(Getting sick or hurt is not a qualifying event.)

 So going without coverage is a risky choice.
 The only plans that are available year-round are those that are not regulated by the ACA, such as short-term policies.
 But those do not have to cover pre-existing conditions, so you might find yourself out of options if you go uninsured and then get sick or hurt.